 Directors Experience Special responsibilities Stephen Baldwin Non-executive Director and Company Chairman (from 1 March 2021).
-Stephen joined the Board effective 1 July 2020 and is a professional company director and currently sits on the Board of five companies (Axicom, Taumata, Tiaki, Wameja Ltd, Lignor Ltd).
-Stephen started his career as a chartered accountant with Price Waterhouse (now PwC), working in three different countries over a decade.
-He then went into funds management, initially with Hambro-Grantham and subsequently with Colonial First State where he rose to become that group's Head of Private Equity.
-Stephen currently represents one of Australia's larger superannuation funds (UniSuper) as a director on the Boards of three of their private market investments.
-Qualifications: Bachelor of Commerce (Honours), ACA.
-Other listed company directorships in last three years: Wameja Ltd (ASX:WJA) Company Chairman (1 March 2021 - 30 June 2021) Independent Director Non-executive Director Member of ARC Chairman of HRRC (up to 19 March 2021) Member of HRRC (up to 30 June 2021) Richard Mathews Appointed Managing Director 28 August 2012.
+Stephen joined the Board effective 1 July 2020 and was appointed Chairman of the Board in March 2021.
+Stephen is a professional company director and currently sits on the Board of three other companies (Taumata, Tiaki and Lignor).
+Other recent Board roles have included ASX-listed Wameja (sold to Mastercard in September 2021) and Axicom (sold to Australian Tower Network in May 2022).
+Stephen started his career as a chartered accountant with Price Waterhouse (now PwC), working in three countries over a decade.
+He then went into funds management, initially with Hambro-Grantham and subsequently with Colonial First State, where he rose to become that group's Head of Private Equity.
+For the past decade, Stephen has represented one of Australia's larger superannuation funds (UniSuper) as a director on the Boards of their private market investments.
+Company Chairman (from 1 March 2021) Independent Director Non-executive Director Member of Audit & Risk Committee Richard Mathews Stephen has a wealth of experience dealing with international business in the technology industry.
+He holds a Bachelor of Commerce (Honours), ACA.
+Appointed Managing Director 28 August 2012.
 Richard's previous roles includes Senior Vice President, International at J D Edwards, CEO of Mincom Ltd, Chief Executive Officer and then Non-Executive Chairman of eServGlobal Limited.
 Qualifications: Bachelor of Commerce, Bachelor of Science, ACA Other listed company directorships in last three years: None in the last three years.
 Richard is a director on the Telstra Health Pty Ltd Board.
-Managing Director, Chief Executive Officer (CEO) Member of HRRC (up to 30 June 2021)
+Managing Director, Chief Executive Officer (CEO) Angeleen Jenkins Non-executive Director.
+Joined the Board on 1 July 2021.
+Angeleen worked extensively in high risk commercial engineering & construction contracting throughout her executive career, including almost 25 years in the multi-national construction sector as a Director and Executive of a major construction group that delivered infrastructure projects to heavy industry clients (mining & metals and oil & gas sectors) throughout Australia, Asia, NZ/Pacific, and the Middle East.
+Angeleen has held company directorships since 2007 in construction, forestry and utilities and is presently employed as the Chairperson / Director of Central Highlands Water, and Director of VicForests, Tiaki Plantations Company and Taumata Plantations Limited, and a former Executive Director of McConnell Dowell (a major multi-national construction group).
+Qualifications: Bachelor of Arts in Psychology and is a Fellow of the Australian Institute of Company Directors, a Fellow of the Governance Institute of Australia and a Member of the Institute of Directions New Zealand.
+Other listed company directorships in last three years: none Independent Director Non-executive Director Member of HR & Remuneration Committee